 Practical example of how to deduct permissible expenses:

 Permissible expenses must be apportioned where less than 100% of the property is rented out.
-The area which is let must be divided by the total area of the dwelling which includes garages and outbuildings. ermissible expenses must be apportioned where less than 100% of the property is rented out.
-The area which is let must be divided by the total area of the dwelling which includes garages and outbuildings.
+The area which is let must be divided by the total area of the dwelling.

 Let’s look at the following example:

 Z lets two rooms within Z’s main home on a bed-and-breakfast basis.
 Each bedroom has its own en-suite bathroom.
-The total area of the house (including garages and outbuildings) is 420 square metres, while the area which is let, is 120 square metres.
-The area let expressed as a percentage of the total area of the house, is 28.57% (120/420 x 100).
-Z’s total rental income for the 2019 year of assessment was R50 000:
+The total area of the dwelling is 420 square metres, while the area which is let, is 120 square metres.
+The area let expressed as a percentage of the total area of the dwelling, is 28.57% (120/420 x 100).
+Z’s total rental income for the 2021 year of assessment was R50 000:

 - Expenses for advertisements are incurred 100% in the production of rental income, and are thus allowed in full.
 There is no need to apportion this expense.

-- Improvements to the garage are capital/private expenses and are not incurred in production of rental income.
+- Improvements to the garage are capital/private expenses.
 In other words, these are not permissible expenses, and will thus not be allowed as a deduction at all.

 - Expenses for repairs to water damaged carpets are incurred in the production of rental income and are thus allowed as a deduction.
 Since the expense is only for repairs in relation to the area let, there is no need to apportion these expenses.